-The rest of the meeting was spent having robust discussion on the concerns and how to develop a recommendation.
+For the remainder of the meeting, the group was engaged in robust discussion on the concerns and how to develop a recommendation.
 They were reminded that their recommendation should tie back to their prioritized lists of concerns.

 A great deal of the discussion focused on erosion, loons, other lake users, and dates to allow for multiple users to enjoy recreating on the lake.
 Ultimately the group voted in support (seven for and three opposed) of the following recommendation: